10 Best Free Fonts for Pinterest (That Stay Crisp in Pins)

 • Vibe: The classic uppercase display.

-• Best for: Minimalist graphics where text is the star.
+• Best for: Minimal layouts where type is the hero.

 5. Pacifico

-• Best for: Summer DIY, travel, or dessert ideas.
+• Best for: Summer DIY, travel, and dessert ideas.

-• Pairing suggestion: Combine with Montserrat Light for body copy.
+• Pairing: Works nicely with Montserrat Light for body text.

 6. Archivo Black

-• Best for: High‑contrast pins (dark text on pastel background).
+• Best for: High-contrast pins (dark text on pale backgrounds).

-• Why it works: Heavy weight retains clarity even after Pinterest’s image compression.
+• Why it works: Heavy weight survives Pinterest compression.

 7. Dosis

-• Best for: Tech or productivity pins; friendly without looking childish.
+• Best for: Tech and productivity — approachable without looking childish.

 8. Raleway Dots